cemilaydin60/cemilaydin60.github.io/_pages/about.md

 # About Me
-Cemil Cem Aydın is the Director of the Turkish Intellectual Property Crime Department at the Turkish National Police.
-He also serves as a lecturer at Ankara Medipol University and as a member of the Foreign Relations Committee of the Turkish Football Federation.
-He holds a master’s degree in History from the Graduate School of Social Sciences at Dokuz Eylül University, Türkiye.

 <p style="text-align: justify;">
 Cemil Cem Aydın is the Director of the Turkish Intellectual Property Crime Department at the Turkish National Police.
 He also serves as a lecturer at Ankara Medipol University and as a member of the Foreign Relations Committee of the Turkish Football Federation.
 He holds a master’s degree in History from the Graduate School of Social Sciences at Dokuz Eylül University, Türkiye.
 </p>